gcremers/metascan/README.md

 - Besides analysing the sample as a whole, Metascan can also be used to completely annotate genomes (with an emphasis on metabolic processes).

 - Thirdly, Metascan can be used to retrieve specific genes from a metagenome.
 Users can also submit their own (not necessarily metabolic genes) for Metascan to search and retrieve in fasta format.
+There are two scripts added to that will allow you to retrieve fastas from the fasta files, based on either the header or patterns in the bases/amino-acids.

+To iterate over multiple directories, go the base directory where your subdirs are and run: `for d in ./*/ ; do (cd "$d" && perl fastaextract_desc_id.pl *.hmm.faa arsenate ../ars); done`
+This will create a file called `ars.fasta`, which contains all genes that have arsenate in the header.

+For genes containing the motif CxxCH (cytochrome C) run (iteratively if desired) `perl fastaextract_desc_id.pl *.hmm.faa c..ch ../cytc`.

-- Fourth (coming up in metascan2) is the option to search for viral contigs/areas within the metagenome (although not yet fully validated).
+- Fourth is the option to search for viral contigs/areas within the metagenome (although not yet fully validated).

 **How does Metascan work?**